-- Have cultural or religious views that keep them in the relationship - Possess strong ties and loyalty to their race, culture, and family - Distrust law enforcement, the justice system, and social services - Want service providers who look like them, can speak their language, and share their experiences, yet there are very few available - Receive pressure from their communities to keep family matters private - Worry about their legal status or being deported if they seek help5
+- Have cultural or religious views that keep them in the relationship - Possess strong ties and loyalty to their race, culture, and family - Distrust law enforcement, the justice system, and social services - Want service providers who look like them, can speak their language, and share their experiences, yet there are very few available - Receive pressure from their communities to keep family matters private - Worry about their legal status or being deported if they seek help

-Our existing domestic abuse services were commissioned on a diversity competence basis, embedding, and mainstreaming an equality and inclusive approach throughout there service provision.
+Our existing domestic abuse services were commissioned on a diversity competence basis, embedding, and mainstreaming an equality and inclusive approach throughout their service provision.
 Thus, enabling them to meet the needs of the super diverse population that exists in Birmingham.
-With 42% of the population coming from ethnic minority communities, our commissioned providers employ staff who reflect the communities they support, have multi language skills and have an in-depth understanding of the intersectional needs of these victims.
+With 42% of the population coming from Asian, Black and marginalised ethnic groups, our commissioned providers employ staff who reflect the communities they support, have multi language skills and have an in-depth understanding of the intersectional needs of these victims.